 As a molecular biologist, Ricard recognizes the results given by magnetic cerebral resonance: According to science, his mental state could only correspond to that of the happiest man on the planet.

 The Happy Brain

-Years of studies brought the scientists to discern with great precision that the activity of the left prefrontal cortex is found to be strongly related to the feeling of well-being, while negative emotional states leave their impression in the right prefrontal area.
+Years of studies brought scientists to discern with great precision that the activity of the left prefrontal cortex is found to be strongly related to the feeling of well-being, while negative emotional states leave their impression in the right prefrontal area.

 According to Dr. Daniel Goleman, internationally recognized for his work in the field of psychology, the state of flow is a spontaneous sensation of delight and pleasant surprise.

 In contrast to what neurologists have thought for some time, when the focused mind involves itself in a task, as in the state of flow, the brain produces less activity.
 It appears to have less of the “neuronal noise” observed when the mind wanders.
-It is similar, though more elusive, to the state developed by those who meditate frequently.
+It is similar, though more elusive, to the state engendered by those who meditate frequently.

 Thus, happiness, according to scientific findings, is a state unattainable by material means; rather, it is a product of emotional unfetteredness, perhaps joined by compassionate contemplation of the universe.